ankurs21/flatbuffer_encoding_decoding/README.md

 # flatbuffer_encoding_decoding

-This is a serialize and deserialize code using flatbuffers.
+Serialize and Deserialize data using flatbuffers.
 Serialize using cpp
 Deserialize using python